wwydmanski/DDPG-arm-reacher/README.md

 ![Result](insta.gif)

-An agent will learn how to follow the orbitin green sphere.
+An agent will learn how to follow the orbiting green sphere.

 ## Environment
 Agent is given a vector of 33 observations about corresponding to position, rotation, velocity, and angular velocities of the arm.